A Beginner’s Guide to Consuming Cannabis Edibles and Concentrates

 Slow impact.

-Edibles are digested not inhaled.
+Edibles are digested, not inhaled.
 The power takes much longer to take effect because it goes through your metabolic system.
-Cannabis drinks, candies, bake goods, and chewable — they all process differently.
-And, depending on your body makeup and metabolic rate, the effects will hit you at different times.
+Cannabis drinks, candies, baked goods, and chewables — they all process differently.
+Depending on your body makeup and metabolic rate, the effects will hit you at different times.

 Smoking marijuana has an immediate effect.
 The cannabinoids reach the brain within ten seconds.
 But, edible effects take much longer.
 It may take forty minutes to two hours to kick in.
-But, you must resist consuming more product to make the effect happen sooner because you are overdosing.
+But, you must resist consuming more products to make the impact happen sooner because you are overdosing.

 Lasting impact.